Kuper-Tech/sbmt-kafka_consumer/README.md

 The `servers` key is required and should be in rdkafka format: without `kafka://` prefix, for example: `srv1:port1,srv2:port2,...`.

 The `kafka_config` section may contain any [rdkafka option](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md).
 Also, `kafka_options` may be redefined for each topic.
+Please note that the `partition.assignment.strategy` option within kafka_options is not supported for topics; instead, use the global option partition_assignment_strategy.

 ### `consumer_groups` config section